Last updated on 18-Sep-2023

-- Combine butter with cookie crumbs and press to the bottom of a 9-inch springform pan.
+- Combine butter with cookie crumbs and press to the bottom of the prepared pan.

 - Cut guava paste into smaller pieces and add to a microwave-safe dish.
-Add water and microwave on high for 3 minutes, stir, heat for another 2 minutes, stir and repeat until all pieces are dissolved.
+Add water and microwave on high for 3 minutes, stir, heat for another 2 minutes, stir and repeat until all pieces are dissolved (or use a saucepan on the stovetop instead of the microwave).
 The mixture should be creamy and smooth.
 Depending on the consistency of the guava paste, a bit more water may be needed (add 1 extra tbsp at a time, careful not to make the mixture too runny).

-- Place cheesecake in a serving dish.
+- Remove pan bottom (and paper) and transfer the cooled cheesecake to a serving dish.
 Spread the guava topping over it, letting it run down the sides.
 Refrigerate until ready to serve.

 - If the cream cheese mixture is overmixed (especially after adding the eggs), it will rise more in the oven and the cheesecake will crack.
-Use low speed or mix by hand.
+Use low speed with the beater attachment (not the whisk) or mix by hand.